ovgu-FINken/multi_robot_path_planning/benchmark/README.md

 the robot will move to the start position after the last waypoint is reached.
 Ultimately, the `ìdle` state is a free state, where the robots might just move randomly, which is up to the user.

+#### Include Start Time
+The **Include Start Time** property is a boolean value, thus can be set to either `true` or `false`.
+If enabled all [evaluation metrics](#evaluation) will include the time required to get from the initial start position (spawn point) to the first wayypoint.
+Whereas, if disabled this time will not be included into the computation.

 #### RQT & RVIZ
 Furthermore, RQT and RVIZ can be started by enabling